chuanqisun/plexchat/README.md

 embedProxy(["Hello world", "Fizz buzz"]);
 ```

+## How does it work

+We instantiate one worker for each endpoint.
+The worker keeps track of its capacity based on the token and rate limit of the endpoint as well as its current workload.

+The worker is started by the manager.
+Once it's started, it polls the manager for tasks.
+The worker automatically goes to sleep when all tasks are finished and must be started again by the manager when new tasks are available.

+The manager dispatch

 ## Limitations

-Only support **TypeScript** bundlers (e.g. vite, esbuild).
+- Only support **TypeScript** bundlers (e.g. vite, esbuild).
 Vanilla js is not distributed in the package

+## Future work

+- Customizable prioritization rules for the task queue
+- Server-sent events (SSE) for chat response
+- HTTP based remote workers
+- Docker-deployable HTTP server
+- Automatic rate limit detection by Azure Open AI admin API